LegendaryLuke007/Scripts/README.md

   - User-friendly script for checking updates on Windows Machine for Applications.
 - IP_BackgroundCheck.ps1
   - Security focused script for finding background info on a IP address while Threat Hunting
+- Windows11Migration.ps1
+  - Working on using a script to do Windows 11 Migrations faster at scale.